Loading...

 Common measurement equivalents in grams

-Cooked lean lamb can be safely stored in an airtight container in the refrigerator for 3 to 4 days.
-Always ensure it is cooled to room temperature before placing it in the fridge.
+Cooked lean lamb can be safely stored in the refrigerator for 3 to 4 days when kept in an airtight container.

 cooked lean lamb is a versatile ingredient found in cuisines around the world.
 With 216 calories per 100g and 28.3 grams of protein, it's a nutritious addition to many dishes.